ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FileSystem.md

 ### File system get default instance

-Mbed-os configuration allows you to add block devices as components using the targets json file or target overrides in application config file.
-When a component of SPIF, DATAFLASH or SD are configured then the system will support one default file system.
+The Mbed OS configuration allows you to add block devices as components using the `targets.json` file or target overrides in the application configuration file.
+When you configure a component of SPIF, DATAFLASH or SD, the system supports one default file system.

-Please note that while a default file system exists an application is not enforced to use it and can create its own one.
+Please note that while a default file system exists, an application is not forced to use it and can create its own one.

-The default file system will be created based on the default block device due to performance considerations.
+The default file system is created based on the default block device due to performance considerations.

-SPIF and DATAFLASH block devices will support Little file system while SD block device will support FAT file system.
+SPIF and DATAFLASH block devices support the Little file system, and the SD block device supports the FAT file system.
+However, the application can ovveride this behavior.
-However this behaviour can be override by the application.

-For details regarding how to configure the default file system or override its implemetation please refer to [storage configuration guide](../../configuration/Storage.md)
+For details regarding how to configure the default file system or override its implemetation, please refer to the [storage configuration guide](/docs/development/reference/configuration-storage.html).

 ### File system class reference